-You may have had to move in with someone else (e.g. a grandparent) and may be missing some of your regular routines or having to miss school.
+You may have had to move in with someone else (e.g., a grandparent) and may be missing some of your regular routines or having to miss school.
 Your usual family relationships and roles may have changed, which can be very hard to deal with.
 You might feel like you are supporting your family more, and it can be hard to see them in distress.

 If your sibling has had an injury, they may need a lot of care.
 It can be difficult to accept that your sibling may be different after their injury.
-It is normal to feel worried, sad or angry about these changes.
-Your sibling may get lots of attention and you might feel jealous about this.
+It is normal to feel worried, sad, guilty or angry about these changes.
+Your sibling may get lots of attention and you might feel jealous.
 This is ok.
+They're still your brother or sister, so it's also ok to have all the same feelings you had before - like getting irritated with each other and disagreeing.